tkhyn/pyconizr/README.rst

    Default to ``None``.

 png
    Should png fallbacks be generated?
+If True, PNG sprites will be generated and used by any icon bearing a 'nosvg' class.
    Defaults to ``True``

 data